Margot Fonteyn: Marriage and politics (1955–1959)

+Coup d'état plot in Panama

-In April 1959, Fonteyn was arrested, detained for 24 hours in a Panamanian jail, and then deported to New York City.
-Her husband had staged a coup d'état against President Ernesto de la Guardia, possibly with the support of Fidel Castro.
+In April 1959, Fonteyn was arrested, detained for 24 hours in a Panamanian jail, and then deported to New York City, after her husband had staged a coup d'état against Panamanian President Ernesto de la Guardia, possibly with the support of Fidel Castro.
 According to Fonteyn, the plot was hatched when she and her husband were visiting Cuba in January 1959, with Castro promising to assist Arias with arms or men.
 The couple went fishing on their boat The Nola and during the voyage ordered fishermen to raise a buoy loaded with arms.
 The fishermen reported the couple, who hurriedly decided that Arias should try to escape detection.
 In the night Arias jumped ship, boarding the shrimp boat Elaine, while Fonteyn used her own yacht as a decoy to divert the government forces.
 She returned to Panama City to turn herself in, hoping her surrender would help her husband.

 Meeting at the prison with the British ambassador to Panama Sir Ian Henderson, Fonteyn confessed her involvement and the British Foreign Office granted that her statement was confidential.
 The British embassy arranged for her release, and flew her to New York City on 22 April, without disclosing to the United States government that Cuba had been involved in the plot.
 Arias took refuge in the Brazilian embassy of Panama and arrived safely in Lima, Peru, the same day Fonteyn arrived in New York.
 The couple were reunited in June in Rio de Janeiro and by November she had returned to the stage, dancing with Michael Somes in an Ashton pas de deux for a London benefit performance.
 Fonteyn danced in the BBC Eurovision production of The Sleeping Beauty in the title role with Jelko Yuresha on 20 December 1959.